LWilsonDev/florida-site/content/home.md

 banner_image: /img/banner.jpg
 intro_1: Luxurious family villa boasting an oversized private pool & spa which offers sunshine from early till late with no rear neighbours.
-The property is just 15 minutes from Disney’s attractions and located on the highly desirable Manor at West Haven gated community.
+The property is just 15 miles from Disney’s attractions and located on the highly desirable Manor at West Haven gated community.
 It’s just minutes from the restaurants, bars, golf and amenities of bustling, upmarket Champions Gate.
 intro_2: "On arrival you will love its front elevation framed by lush tropical